Photo of Great Horned Owl and Owlet by Janine Schutt

 • Show qualities of character and citizenship.

-• Submit a written essay of 500 words or less stating their reasons for choosing this field of study, career goals, and participation in any projects or activities relating to the field of interest.
+• Submit a written essay (online) of 500 words or less stating their reasons for choosing this field of study, career goals, and participation in any projects or activities relating to the field of interest.

 1. Official transcript